falniir/adm_cloud_services_portfolio/README.md

-# adm_cloud_services_portfolio
+# IDATA2502 Administration of Cloud Services
-Exam portfolio of Administraton and Cloud Services
+Exam portfolio: Administraton of Cloud Services

 ### How to run: